First Digital Next Gen Mastercard: Take a Good, Long Look at the Details

 What Can First Digital Offer?

 When most other card companies turn you down, First Digital could be your saving grace.
 First Digital does not require a credit check, and most applicants receive confirmation instantly after applying on the website.
 First Digital is also an unsecured card, so you will not have to pay a security deposit.
 First Digital can be a valuable tool when working to boost your credit score because it reports regularly to all three significant credit bureaus: Equifax, Experian, and Trans Union.
-Finally, the First Digital Next Gen card is a MasterCard, so it is accepted nearly everywhere worldwide.
+Finally, the First Digital Next Gen card is a Mastercard, so it is accepted nearly everywhere in the United States where you see a Mastercard logo.

 What’s the Catch?